wagslane/blog/content/posts/seo-is-a-scam-job.md

 In other words, your product marketing person (or team) probably needs to be the one deciding which clusters of keywords are valuable to your business.
 Your "SEO person" just isn't going to have enough information to make those decisions.
 Trouble is, once those clusters are identified with accuracy, doing keyword research is one of the easiest jobs in the world.
 It's as simple as pulling up SEMrush, Ahrefs, or even just Google Keyword Planner and looking for related keywords with a good ratio between monthly traffic, ranking difficulty, and relevance to your business.

 So what should you do?
 It's actually quite simple, you should take your internal product/marketing team and spend the 15 minutes required to teach them how to do keyword research.
-They will quickly be creating high-quality lists of keywords for your content writers to target that are more relevant that anything a dedicated "SEO" would come up with.
+They will quickly be creating high-quality lists of keywords for your content writers to target that are more relevant than anything a dedicated "SEO" would come up with.

 ## Creating organic content